 11. “I Understand”

 This makes it clear that you are indeed understanding what they are saying.
 You are not stating that you agree, but that you understand.
-Narcissists have a deep need to feel understood and heard and seen, so stating you are understanding will help a narcissist feel less agitated.
+Narcissists have a deep need to feel understood, heard, and seen, so stating you are understanding will help a narcissist feel less agitated.

 12. “We Can Agree to Disagree”

-Like a few other phrases, for this to work, it’s important you double down on this and don’t feed into the temptation to engage in an argument.
+Like a few other phrases, for this to work, it’s important you double down on and don’t feed into the temptation to argue.
 You may feel like you want to prove or convince the narcissist of something, but that will not work.
-Simply agreeing to disagree gives the narcissist the knowledge that their opinions and perspective was heard.
+Simply agreeing to disagree shows the narcissist their opinions and perspectives were heard.

 13. “I See Where You Are Coming From”